lyliali/lyliali.github.io/_posts/2024-02-11-hello-world.md

 * moved all of my jekyll files into a top-level directory that already existed, using `jekyll new . --force`
 * bootstrapped my blog!
 * will have to circle back to the theme later and change it cos its ugly

-* back to exploring mongodb
+### back to exploring mongodb
-* first foray: set up an atlas instance(?) free tier and created a sample database
+* first foray: set up a sample database in atlas free tier
 * set up a playground in vscode
-* installed mongosh in my terminal
+* installed `mongosh` in my terminal
 * not really understanding how to learn the syntax for interacting with the database in javascript and in mongosh.
-* in search of a good tutorial to learn from that's not the documentation
+* in search of a good tutorial to learn from that's not the documentation.